dustinwhisman/dustinwhisman.com/pages/writing/learning-in-public/learning-wordpress.md

 ## Learning enough to make decisions

 Once the project started in earnest, I had to run ahead of the team to do enough research so that I could write cards that described the problems well enough that one of the developers I was working with could pick it up and understand what to do.
-This is where the flexibility of WordPress became a fun challenge–there’s usually at least three or four different ways to do a thing.
+This is where the flexibility of WordPress became a fun challenge—there’s usually at least three or four different ways to do a thing.
 Which one is the best option?

 At the start of the project, I didn’t have any good rules of thumb for how to solve different problems, so I would check out a new branch and just try some stuff out.
 Sometimes this led to dead ends, and other times it got me within striking distance of a solution, but I learned something every time.
 I also learned a ton from other developers on the team as they implemented things way better than my half-baked experiments.
 Over time, I got much more confident about picking the right tool for any given job.

 Instead of only having hammers (plugins are hammers), we ended up with a mix of different techniques to solve different types of problems.
 The decisions usually came down to finding the right balance of complexity for content editors vs. developers.
-It also hinged a bit on what we could practically get done in a short amount of time–better to get something workable after four hours than something perfect after one week.
+It also hinged a bit on what we could practically get done in a short amount of time—better to get something workable after four hours than something perfect after one week.

 ## So what did we learn here?